-Regulations will be amended by Scottish Government in early 2022 so that NHS Boards are responsible for providing a pharmacotherapy service to patients and practices by April 2022.
+Regulations have now been amended by Scottish Government so that NHS Boards are responsible for providing a pharmacotherapy service to patients and practices.
 The use of medicines to treat and care for patients will remain an important part of GP work.
-The delivery of electronic prescribing is an essential requirement for all involved in prescribing, which will be prioritised by the ePharmacy Programme Board, supported by National Services Scotland and the NES Digital Service.
+The delivery of electronic prescribing is an essential requirement for all involved in prescribing, which will be prioritised by the ePharmacy Programme Board, supported by National Services Scotland and the NHS Education for Scotland Digital Service.

 Community Treatment and Care Services These services include, but are not limited to, basic disease data collection and biometrics (such as blood pressure), chronic disease monitoring, the management of minor injuries and dressings, phlebotomy, ear care, suture removal, and some types of minor surgery as locally determined as being appropriate.

-Scottish Government are currently in the process of drafting regulations for the delivery of CTAC Services so that Boards are responsible for providing a Community Treatment and Care service from April 2022.
+Scottish Government have recently laid regulations for the delivery of CTAC Services so that Boards are responsible for providing a Community Treatment and Care service.
 These services will be designed locally, taking into account local population health needs, existing community services as well as what brings the most benefit to practices and patients.

 Urgent Care These services provide support for urgent unscheduled care within primary care, such as providing advance practitioner resource (a nurse or paramedic) for GP clusters and practices as first response for home visits, and responding to urgent call outs for patients, working with practices to provide appropriate care to patients, allowing GPs to better manage and free up their time for more complex cases.

 The Scottish Government will make regulations so that Boards are responsible for providing an Urgent Care service from 2023-24.
 Evidence from the Primary Care Improvement Plans suggests there is variation in how this service is being delivered.
-Further guidance will be provided by the National GMS Oversight Group on delivery of this commitment in advance of April 2022.
-Consideration in particular will be given to how this commitment fits into the wider system Redesign of Urgent Care work currently in progress.
+Further guidance will be provided by the National GMS Oversight Group on delivery of this commitment.

 - Musculoskeletal focused physiotherapy services